 Are you or your students looking for more information on how democracy, elections and voting work in Canada?
 We have you covered with a wide range of background resources.

 This e-booklet outlines the basis of democracy in Canada, the federal election process and the role of Elections Canada in administering elections and referendums.

 Find the list of political parties for federal elections and links to their websites here.

 Use the Voter Information Service to find your current riding and member of Parliament, and to find your riding for the 2015 federal election.

 Learn the initial steps that Canadian citizens aged 18 and over need to take to become a candidate in a federal election.

 The Inspire Democracy initiative is a repository of current and recent research on civic education and youth democratic participation.
 It can add detail to your lesson plans or help students with assignments.

-- Discover some interesting trivia and historical tidbits about democracy, elections and voting in Canada with our Facts and Figures.
+Introduce some interesting trivia and historical tidbits about democracy, elections and voting in Canada in your classroom.